jembi/openhim-docs/versioned_docs/version-5.2.x/how-to/how-to-setup-ssl-certs.md

 This can be accomplished directly from the OpenHIM console, where you can upload a new certificate for openhim-core through the console.

-Openhim-core can be set to automatically watch a path which contains it's certificates.
+Openhim-core can be set to automatically watch a path which contains its certificates.
 The settings for which path and whether or not it should be automatically monitored, can be configured in the openhim-core config file under: `certificateManagement`.

 If the config gets updated, openhim-core will need to be restarted.